aws/amazon-vpc-cni-k8s/README.md

 Launch kubelet with network plugins set to cni (`--network-plugin=cni`), the cni directories configured (`--cni-config-dir` and `--cni-bin-dir`) and node ip set to the primary IPv4 address of the primary ENI for the instance (`--node-ip=$(curl http://169.254.169.254/latest/meta-data/local-ipv4)`).
-It is also recommended to set `--max-pods` equal to _(the number of ENIs for the instance type × (the number of IPs per ENI - 1)) + 2_; for details, see [vpc_ip_resource_limit.go][].
+It is also recommended that you set `--max-pods` equal to _(the number of ENIs for the instance type × (the number of IPs per ENI - 1)) + 2_; for details, see [vpc_ip_resource_limit.go][].
 Setting `--max-pods` will prevent scheduling that exceeds the IP address resources available to the kubelet.